 H3 EXTERIOR ABOVE GROUND (Moderate Hazard)

 CCA and Creosote are mostly used for this and higher H class treatments.
-H3 covers balustrades, fencing bearers and slats, outdoor decking and beams, garden furniture, laminated beams, weather board, steps, cladding, stairs, log homes, gates, fascia boards and plywood.
+H3 covers balustrades, wood fencing bearers and slats, outdoor decking and beams, garden furniture, laminated beams, weather board, steps, cladding, stairs, log homes, gates, fascia boards and plywood.
 Spacers and cross arms used with electrical, distribution, telephone and light poles are treated to H3.

 H4 GROUND CONTACT (High Hazard)

 This level of treatment helps prevent agricultural posts and landscaping structures from rotting and termite attack.
-Also recommended for treatment in this hazard class are playground structures, fencing, pergolas, carports, flower boxes, decking, bridges and stakes, as well as electrical, distribution, telephone and lighting poles.
+Also recommended for treatment in this hazard class are playground structures, wooden fencing, pergolas, carports, flower boxes, decking, bridges and stakes, as well as electrical, distribution, telephone and lighting poles.

 H5 FRESHWATER (High Hazard)